Leeds Bradford Airport scraps expansion plans amid climate crisis concerns

 Plans to massively expand one of the north’s busiest airports have been dropped following major protests about the possible climate ramifications.

-Proposals for a new £150 million terminal at Leeds Bradford Airport had previously been called in for a public inquiry by government inspectors.
+Proposals for a new £150m terminal at Leeds Bradford Airport had previously been called in for a public inquiry by government inspectors.

 But bosses now say they have spiked the plans because of the “excessive delays” that would be caused.